avisiedo/avisiedo.github.io/posts/2022-01-31-configuring-ocp-for-user-namespace.md

   allowed_annotations=["io.kubernetes.cri-o.userns-mode"]
   ```

-  Now we can use the annotation below for using user namespaces into our pods:
+  Now we can use the annotation below to enable user namespaces for a particular Pod:

   ```yaml
   apiVersion: v1